"No one has ever identified a positive health benefit to mercury in the human body."

 Watch how mercury destroys neurological tissue.
-Original version at University of Calgary available here.

 20 metric tonnes (22 US tons) of Hg are released into the environment worldwide every day.